czyzi0/mlp/README.md

 # mlp
-Multilayer perceptron implemented using NumPy with usage examples.
+Multilayer perceptron implemented using NumPy.

 ## Setup
 These instructions will help you get a copy of the project up and running.
 First clone repository then: